astrandb/miele/README.md

 This is a first release / Proof of Concept

-The capabilities are based on Miele API version 1.0.5
+The capabilities are based on Miele API version 1.0.5.
+The official capability overview is here https://www.miele.com/developer/assets/API_V1.x.x_capabilities_by_device.pdf .
+Note that this matrix is not entirely correct.
+Some device lack support and some devices support features that are not marked.

-All supported appliances will show a status sensor, some appliances will show more sensors, however only freezers and refridgerators will have a more complete support.
+All supported appliances will show a status sensor, some appliances will show more sensors, however only freezers, refridgerators, dishwashers and washer/dryers will have a more complete support.
 Changes on the appliances will be pushed to HA and displayed immediately.
 As a backup the status is read from the cloud every 60 seconds.

-In an upcoming release there will be support for more appliance types.
+In upcoming releases there will be support for more appliance types and more complete support for existing appliances.

 Known limitations: There is only limited error and exception handling in this pre-release.